raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Ring, rare (requires attunement)*

 This ring has 3 charges, and it regains 1d3 expended charges daily at dawn.
-While wearing the ring, you can use an action to expend 1 to 3 of its charges to attack one creature you can see within 60 feet of you.
+While wearing the ring, you can use an action to expend 1 to 3 of its charges to attack one creature you can see within 18.0m of you.
 The ring produces a spectral ram's head and makes its attack roll with a +7 bonus.
-On a hit, for each charge you spend, the target takes 2d10 force damage and is pushed 5 feet away from you.
+On a hit, for each charge you spend, the target takes 2d10 force damage and is pushed 1.5m away from you.

-Alternatively, you can expend 1 to 3 of the ring's charges as an action to try to break an object you can see within 60 feet of you that isn't being worn or carried.
+Alternatively, you can expend 1 to 3 of the ring's charges as an action to try to break an object you can see within 18.0m of you that isn't being worn or carried.
 The ring makes a Strength check with a +5 bonus for each charge you spend.

 ### Ring of Three Wishes